 Alcohol was a huge factor in what was going wrong for me.
 Well I am not saying it was alcohol’s fault, obviously it was 100% my responsibility, however when I stopped drinking it made a huge difference to my life.

 A lot of people drink, a lot of people drink too much, and mostly people don’t seem to think this is an issue.
 However, I want to put it to you a different way.
 Try this: take a break from alcohol, 30 days or maybe 90 days.
-It doesn’t have to be a huge amount of time, then see what the difference is.
+It doesn’t have to be a huge amount of time, then see what the difference is and what the benefits of not drinking alcohol are.
 I guarantee you, your life will improve.

 Hear me out.